Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 ### Usage

-To update the `references.bib` for either to proposal or the paper:
+To update the `references.bib` for either the proposal or the paper:

 ```shell
 make update_proposal_references